tAndreaniSanofi/NKCE/README.md

 # NKCE
 Notebook and computational analysis workstream for **NK cell engager multi-modal data analysis (scRNA-seq+CITE-seq)**.
-The mRNA velocity is estimated based on [La Manno et al 2018](https://www.nature.com/articles/s41586-018-0414-6) on spliced and un-spliced reads for a group of genes that can explain whether the cell is in a differentiation state.
+The mRNA velocity is estimated based on [La Manno et al 2018](https://www.nature.com/articles/s41586-018-0414-6) on spliced and un-spliced reads for a group of genes that can explain the differentiation of a cell type to another cell type such as CD56dim to CIML.
 Thus, this will allow to **model the quantifed reads and conduct trajectories analysis**.

 ### Basic information
 The analysis run by activating the [AIDA-ODS](https://kb-am1.sanofi.com/display/MP/AIDA-ODS) anconda image where the tools to run the analysis have been established.
 For a full list of packages please check [Sanofi confluence](https://kb-am1.sanofi.com/display/MP/AIDA-ODS) page.